-DEx: A Decentralized Exchange operated autonomously on a blockchain, typically via smart contracts, which may or may not be affiliated with (but not operated by) a centralized entity, such as a corporation.
+DEx: A Decentralized Exchange operated autonomously on a blockchain, typically via smart contracts and liquidity pools.
 Examples: Uniswap, Sushiswap, Curve, etc.

 CEx: Exchanges operated as centralized entities, such as corporations.
-Examples: Coinbase, Binance, Gemini, Huobi, etc.
+Typically traded through traditional order books.
+Examples: Coinbase, Binance, Kraken, Bybit, etc.

 Market Level: A price based on particular quote pair at a specific exchange.
 For example, BTC/USD on Binance would be a separate market from BTC/USD on Kraken.

 Asset Level: An aggregated price for an asset that is inclusive of all the markets that it is traded in.
 At Messari, all Asset Level prices are denominated in USD.
 In the example above, the BTC price would be an Asset Level price and would be comprised of many Market Level prices.